ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

     3.0
     20.0

-Non-Constructor Script Commands
+Non-constructor script commands
 ---------------------------------

-Script commands that do not create simulation objects where input arguments are required can only be used with positional arguments and is not compatible with keyword arguments.
+For script commands that needs input arguments, but don't create simulation objects, you can only use them with position arguments and not keyword arguments.

-For example the following code will result in an error, even though the `set <https://optics.ansys.com/hc/en-us/articles/360034928773-set-Script-command>`__ script command takes property and value as input arguments.
+For example, the following code results in an error, even though the `set <https://optics.ansys.com/hc/en-us/articles/360034928773-set-Script-command>`__ script command takes property and value as input arguments.

 **Example**